-WIFI: The wireless network is a shared resource so the more people that are trying to use it, the smaller amount each person gets.
+The wireless network is a shared resource so the more people that are trying to use it, the smaller amount each person gets.
 The more devices you have on, the harder it is to obtain signals and communication slows down.
-If you are not using certain wireless devices, please turn them off or at least turn off the wireless function if you are not using it.
+If you are not using certain wireless devices, please turn them off or at least turn off the wireless function.
 This will help others that need to use wireless.
-Wireless modems, extenders or routers are not allowed and will be confiscated by the Residential Staff if connected into the ULM network.
+Wireless modems, extenders, or routers are not allowed and will be confiscated by the Information Technology or Residential Staff if connected into the ULM network.